nateware/nateware-blog/_posts/2014-03-21-game-analytics-with-aws-at-gdc-2014.md

 - mapreduce
 ---

-I gave a talk at GDC 2014 all about game analytics and AWS In the talk, I showed how to start small by uploading analytics files from users devices to S3, and then processing them with Redshift.
+I gave a talk at GDC 2014 all about game analytics and AWS.
+In the talk, I showed how to start small by uploading analytics files from users devices to S3, and then processing them with Redshift.
 As your game grows, add more data sources and AWS services such as Kinesis and Elastic MapReduce to perform more complex processing.